St Thomas' Church, Erfurt: Organ

 Before the Second World War, St Thomas' Church had a large organ built by the Eberhard Friedrich Walcker organ-building workshop in Ludwigsburg with 74 sounding stops on four manuals and pedal, which was, however, destroyed by a bombing raid on Holy Saturday 1945.
-The present instrument was built by Alexander Schuke Potsdam Orgelbau in 1950, 1953 and 1993 and has 57 stops on three manuals and pedal, with 4,050 pipes in total.
+The present instrument was built by Schuke from Potsdam in 1950, 1953 and 1993 and has 57 stops on three manuals and pedal, with 4,050 pipes in total.
 The organ's key actions are mechanical, the stop actions are pneumatic.
 Its stop list is as follows: